Punktum-dk/sb-service-specification/README.md

 ## Introduction

-This document describes the registrar self-service portal (RP) offered by DK Hostmaster.
+This document describes the registrar self-service portal (SB) offered by DK Hostmaster.

 The document is targeted at registrars as audience.